IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 - Current/Short Term Asset : Any asset that can be converted to cash within 1 year.
 - Fixed/Long Term Asset : Provide benefit for more then a year.

-`Frequent change in business model isn't good since no time to adapt to o the changes made to the business.`
+`Frequent change in business model isn't good since no time to adapt to the changes made to the business.`

 **Capital** : Initial money given to the business by the owner.